The cheapest apartment rentals in Houston, right now

 In the unit, expect air conditioning, carpeted flooring, a ceiling fan, a breakfast bar, high ceilings, a fireplace, wooden cabinetry and a dishwasher.
 The complex offers outdoor space, a swimming pool and assigned parking.
 Pets are not allowed.
 Future tenants needn't worry about a leasing fee.

-According to Walk Score, the surrounding area is moderately walkable, is bikeable and offers limited transit options.
+Walk Score indicates that the area around this address is somewhat walkable, has some bike infrastructure and has minimal transit options.

 (Here's the full listing.)